-We let New Zealand down: Stats NZ boss resigns over botched census
+Statistics NZ Liz MacPherson boss resigns over botched Census

 But because of the poor result, it won't be producing some usual information, such as statistical counts of iwi.

+"Unlike many other administrative data, government departments don't collect iwi affiliation data or they don't collect it very well," MacPherson said.

-The response rate among Maori was 68 per cent and about 65 per cent for Pacific people, down from 88.5 per cent and 88.3 per cent in the previous census, in 2013.
+The response rate among Maori was 68 per cent and about 65 per cent for Pacific people, down from 88.5 per cent and 88.3 per cent in the previous Census, in 2013.

 Tuesdays' report also found the response rate among those aged 15 to 29 was only 75 per cent.